SuchindraKumar/DVC/README.md

+## , DVC (Data Version Control) is a tool that helps machine learning and data science teams manage and track their data, models, and experiments.
+It works alongside Git, which is a popular version control system for code files.

+## DVC is designed to solve the unique challenges of working with large datasets and machine learning models.
+It allows you to keep track of different versions of your data files, just like how Git tracks code changes.
+This means you can easily go back to previous versions of your data if needed.

+## DVC also helps you manage the entire pipeline of your machine learning project.
+You can define and track the steps involved in your data processing, model training, and evaluation.
+This makes it easier to reproduce your results and share your work with others.

+## Another important feature of DVC is the ability to store your data and models in remote storage systems such as Amazon S3, Google Cloud Storage, or Azure Blob Storage.
+This allows you to work with large files without storing them directly in your Git repository.
+You can still keep track of the versions and access the files when needed.

+## Overall, DVC simplifies the management of machine learning projects by providing version control capabilities specifically designed for data and models.
+It helps teams collaborate effectively, reproduce results, and keep track of the entire lifecycle of their machine learning projects.

 To run these commands from the command line, follow the steps below:

 1. Open the command prompt (CMD) or a terminal.